 Alexis: What career was Horowitz talking about?
 The Black Panther Party, which, like Black Lives Matter, was an essentially messianic project.
 The Black Panther Party would have been buried long ago were it not for people like Scheer, David Horowitz and Sol Stern, who promoted violent groups and individuals in the defunct magazine Ramparts.

 Dostoevsky’s indictment was written back in 1877, and the Black Panthers proved Dostoevsky right.
-By 1967, Harold Cruse messed everything up when he declared that Jewish revolutionaries were using blacks like remote control.
+By 1967, Harold Cruse messed everything up when he declared that Jewish revolutionaries were using blacks like a remote control.
 Virtually every serious historian of that era says the same thing, including David Levering Lewis and Jewish writer Gelya.
 The late academic Israel Shahak noted,

-“The apparent enthusiasm displayed by American rabbis or by the Jewish organizations in the U.S.A. during the 1950s and the 1960s in support of the Blacks in the South, was motivated only by considerations of Jewish self-interest, just as was the communist support for the same Blacks…
+“The apparent enthusiasm displayed by American rabbis or by the Jewish organizations in the U.S.A. during the 1950s and the 1960s in support of the Blacks in the South was motivated only by considerations of Jewish self-interest, just as was the communist support for the same Blacks…

 “Stalin and his supporters never tired of condemning the discrimination against the American or the South African Blacks, especially in the midst of the worst crimes committed within the USSR…Its purpose in both cases was to try to capture the Black community politically, in the Jewish case to an unthinking support of Israeli policies in the Middle East.”

 Jewish scholar Benjamin Ginsberg of Johns Hopkins University goes so far as to say that through the Black/Jewish alliance, “Jews were able to weaken their conservative Southern adversaries as well as their Northern white working-class rivals within the Democratic Party, and to virtually destroy the traditional party machines upon which these forces depended for their power.”